You are here

-Applicants are required to take the Graduate Record Examination and a subject test in biochemistry, chemistry, biology or physics is strongly recommended.
-(NOTE: We are aware that the Biochemistry subject test has been canceled for the 2016-17 testing year, so it is not expected for applicants to take this test for the 2016 admissions cycle).
+Applicants are required to take the Graduate Record Examination and a subject test in chemistry, biology or physics is strongly recommended.
+(NOTE: We are aware that the Biochemistry subject test has been discontinued so it is not expected for applicants to take this test).
 The examination should be taken before November 18th so that official scores are mailed in December.
 Information about the examination may be obtained here.

-We strongly recommend that you take the October GRE test.
+We strongly recommend that you take the GRE test no later than October.

 Results should be forwarded to UCSF institutions code number R4840-0202 or R4840-0206.

 Students admitted to the any of the PIBS programs are assured an annual stipend plus fees for the duration of their time in the program.
 The Tetrad Program has in general been able to secure waivers of non-resident supplemental tuition fees for out-of-state first-year students.
 Students are expected to become California residents after one year, and to complete their graduate work in no more than five years of full-time study.
 Funding beyond three years is not underwritten by the Department and becomes the responsibility of the thesis advisor.